 Whenever I think of playing cards I get nostalgic.
 My grandparents were big on playing games, particularly card games and most often card games that they thought would teach us higher order thinking skills.
 My grandfather was a master.
 He could count cards and he never let us win by going easy with us.
 One of their favorite games to play with us was Casino.
 Now that I am grown I also use cards to make a game out of learning math facts.
+Math card games are a fantastic way for kids to practice math skills; the kids think they are just playing a game but they are learning math facts at the same time.
 My go to games are “War” (with a twist) and Casino.

 Have fun with these Card Games for Learning Math Facts

 This page contains affiliate links.
 Please visit our disclosure page for more information.

 Learning math facts and concepts can be boring so we like to add some fun when we can, like when we made a dice game to introduce counting and shapes.
 Or when we made a math facts game out of recycled bottle caps.
 With just a Deck of Playing Cards, it’s possible to play all sorts of fun math games.
 It’s also handy that it’s easy to take the deck of cards with you so you can play anywhere.